SolanaO/Disaster_Response_Texts/README.md

 The primary goal of this analysis is to automatically characterize a message given to an API.
 In order to achieve this goal we plan to use:

 - text processing techniques (from NLTK library) such as tokenization and lemmatization,
-- use a Random Forest Classifier with default settings as a benchmark model,
+- a Random Forest Classifier with default settings as a benchmark model,
 - employ an AdaBoost Classifier wrapped in a MultiOutput Classifier with hyperparameters tunned via a Grid Search with Cross Validation,
 - create a web app with Flask which includes relevant visuals of the data built with Plotly,
 - deploy the web app on the Heroku platform.